subethaedit/SubEthaEdit/SubEthaEdit-Mac/Documentation/ModeDebugHelper/readme.md

 ## [Style Extraction Makefile](id:makefile)
 **Makefile**

-`make` : generates Style Sheets for all Modes found in the default Mode folder
+`make` : generates Style Sheets and SyntaxDefinition.xmls without style information
-`make MODE_PATH_PREFIX=<path/to/Modes/Folder/>` generates the Style Sheets for the modes in given folder
+`make MODE_PATH_PREFIX=<path/to/Modes/Folder/>` generates style sheets and xml for the Modes in given folder
 `make STYLE_PATH_PREFIX=<path/to/Style/Folder/>` generates the Style Sheets in the given folder
+`make MODE_RESULT_PATH_PREFIX=<path/to/Result/Mode/Folder/>` generates the SyntaxDefinition.xmls in the given folder
-`make clean` : deletes all the generated Style Sheets (if there are any)
+`make clean` : deletes all the generated Style Sheets/SyntaxDefinition files
-`make init` : creates a ModeStyles folder (where newly generated .sss-Files are stored)
-`make init STYLE_PATH_PREFIX=<path/to/Style/Folder/>` generates that folder instead

 For more information about this Makefile drop it onto the text editor of your choice and have fun.